vikramsg/vikramsg.github.io/_posts/2026-01-06-introduction-to-formal-methods---part-1.md

 2.  **Simulation**: A way to run the spec and explore behaviors (like fuzzing).
 3.  **Invariants**: A way to define properties that must *always* be true.

-### The Reality Check (Caveats)
+### Caveats

-Having just read all of that, I do have to warn about shortcomings.
+Having just gone through all of that, I do have to warn about shortcomings.
 Formal methods and spec driven development isn't the single solution to all our problems.
 Notably:

-- The model is only as good as our description of the world.
+1. The model is only as good as our description of the world.
 If we don't model the complete system (or are unable to) then there are gaps.
+  - Note that tools like TLA+ and Quint are best suited for modeling a state machine.
+  - So figure out which parts of your system is a state machine and which parts pure functions.
+  - Model functions using unit tests.
-- We are not solving for non functional requirements like performance, readability etc.
+2. We are not solving for non functional requirements like performance, readability etc.

 ## What's Next?